Canberra: Development throughout 20th century

 Immediately after the end of the war, Canberra was criticised for resembling a village and its disorganised collection of buildings was deemed ugly.
 Canberra was often derisively described as "several suburbs in search of a city".
 Prime Minister Sir Robert Menzies regarded the state of the national capital as an embarrassment.
 Over time his attitude changed from one of contempt to that of championing its development.
 He fired two ministers charged with the development of the city for poor performance.
 Menzies remained in office for over a decade and in that time the development of the capital sped up rapidly.
 The population grew by more than 50 per cent in every five-year period from 1955 to 1975.
 Several Government departments, together with public servants, were moved to Canberra from Melbourne following the war.
 Government housing projects were undertaken to accommodate the city's growing population.

 The National Capital Development Commission (NCDC) formed in 1957 with executive powers and ended four decades of disputes over the shape and design of Lake Burley Griffin — the centrepiece of Griffin's design — and construction was completed in 1964 after four years of work.
 The completion of the lake finally laid the platform for the development of Griffin's Parliamentary Triangle.
 Since the initial construction of the lake, various buildings of national importance have been constructed on its shores.

 The newly built Australian National University was expanded and sculptures as well as monuments were built.
 A new National Library was constructed within the Parliamentary Triangle, followed by the High Court and the National Gallery.
-Suburbs in Canberra Central (often referred to as North Canberra and South Canberra) were further developed in the 1950s and urban development in the districts of Woden Valley and Belconnen commenced in the mid and late 1960s respectively.
+Suburbs in Canberra Central (often referred to as North Canberra and South Canberra) were further developed in the 1950s and urban development in the districts of Woden Valley and Belconnen commenced in the mid and late 1960s respectively, followed by the district of Tuggeranong in the mid-1970s.
 Many of the new suburbs were named after Australian politicians such as Barton, Deakin, Reid, Braddon, Curtin, Chifley and Parkes.

 On 9 May 1988, a larger and permanent Parliament House was opened on Capital Hill as part of Australia's bicentenary celebrations.
 The Commonwealth Parliament moved there from the Provisional Parliament House, now known as Old Parliament House.